-Simplified analyses using conventional procedures and 2D slope stability analyses can be unnecessarily conservative, and in this case suggest that there is a problem where no problem actually exists.
+Simplified analyses using conventional procedures and 2D slope stability analyses can be unnecessarily conservative, and in this case suggest that there is a problem where no problem exists.
+In a case like this, there is no good argument for requiring any further analyses even if an extensive field and laboratory investigation were to be undertaken to acquire the kind of data that would be needed.

-Furthermore, any effort that is made to improve shoreline stability, say by introducing relatively stiff soil-cement walls or cells, is likely to worsen the situation rather than improving it.
+Furthermore, in a case like this any effort that is made to improve shoreline stability, say by introducing relatively stiff soil-cement walls or cells, is likely to worsen the situation rather than improving it.
 Such measures would surely result in longitudinal cracking as a result of strain incompatibility and would likely increase the tendency for the revetment to shed into the Bay.
-And, requiring the construction of soil-cement walls or cells when they are not in fact needed would have adverse effects on schedule and introduce unnecessary headaches with regard to construction quality control.
+Requiring the construction of soil-cement walls or cells when they are not in fact needed would have adverse effects on schedule and introduce unnecessary headaches with regard to construction quality control.